ShadowMatrix01/3-2-1-Sync-Done-/3-2-1-Sync-Done/ReadMe.md

 5. Select the channel where you want notifications to appear.
 6. Click Copy Webhook URL.
 7. In the **.env** file, add this: WEBHOOK=yourdiscordwebhook and save.
-8. Ensure the webhook is working by running Mode 3B, and select option 3 from the menu.
+8. Ensure the webhook is working by running Mode C, and select option B from the menu.
 9. After verification is successful, you are done!
 ------------------------------------------------------------------------------------------------
 ### Language